-The risk management system is comprehensive in nature, in so far as all of the Group's business units participate in it, along with the various governing bodies, within a systematised management process, which conforms to the criteria and guidelines established in the Policy and General Procedure of Comprehensive Risk Control and Management of the Comprehensive Risk Management Policy of the Group, which includes definition of the acceptable risk level, and review and periodic monitoring of internal control, prevention and reporting systems.
-The Board reviews the risk control system and material risks, including tax risks, at least twice a year, without prejudice to the information it receives on a regular basis from the Audit Committee as part of the ongoing monitoring process
+The risk management system is comprehensive in nature, in so far as all of the Group's business units participate in it, along with the various governing bodies, within a systematised management process, which conforms to the criteria and guidelines established in the Policy and General Procedure of Comprehensive Risk Control and Management.

 The Policy and Procedure define the various responsibilities of each of the units and governing bodies of Red Eléctrica Group, and also the information flows and activities to be carried out.
-As expressly recognised in the Regulations of the Board of Directors, the Board of Directors is responsible for approval